What happens when a nippy little urban super-mini gets an SUV makeover?

 1. Toyota CH-R

-If you fancy something a little bigger and that has a beefier engine, but which still has the reliability and fuel-efficiency of a Toyota, it may be worth looking at a CH-R. Characterised by dramatic styling, the CH-R has been praised by reviewers for its sporty handling and comfortable ride.
+If you fancy something a little bigger and that has a beefier engine, but which still has the reliability and fuel efficiency of a Toyota, it may be worth looking at a CH-R. Characterised by dramatic styling, the CH-R has been praised by reviewers for its sporty handling and comfortable ride.

 2. Honda H-RV

 The H-RV is well-known for its excellent use of interior space.
-If you're a driver that needs a second row spacious enough for adults to ride in comfortably, the H-RV is the one to look at.
+If you're a driver who needs a second row spacious enough for adults to ride in comfortably, the H-RV is the one to look at.
 It's also got a generous boot.
 Although not the fastest or most technically advanced, it's certainly no slouch.

 3. Hyundai Kona